grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

         },
         kubernetesVersion: {
           type: 'string',
-          title: 'The version of Kubernetes the Managed Cluster is running.',
+          title: 'The version of Kubernetes the Managed Cluster is requested to run.',
           description: 'When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
 All upgrades must be performed sequentially by major version number.
 For example, upgrades between 1.14.x -> 1.15.x or 1.15.x -> 1.16.x are allowed, however 1.14.x -> 1.16.x is not allowed.
 See [upgrading an AKS cluster](https://docs.microsoft.com/azure/aks/upgrade-cluster) for more details.'
+        },
+        currentKubernetesVersion: {
+          readOnly: true,
+          type: 'string',
+          description: 'The version of Kubernetes the Managed Cluster is running.'
         },
         dnsPrefix: {
           type: 'string',